 Other Uses For Sheet Pan Fajitas

-Though fajitas for dinner is awesome, these steak fajitas are actually amazing for meal prep in general!
+Though fajitas for dinner is awesome, these steak fajitas are actually amazing for meal prep in general (just like this instant pot corned beef)!
 If you double the recipe you can use the mix for:

 - Pasta just add it in with noodles